ais-one/cookbook/example/README.md

 ref is non-reactive

-vue lifecycle avoid beforeUpdate or update, use computer & watchers first
+vue lifecycle avoid beforeUpdate or update, use computed & watchers first

 https://firebase.google.com/docs/auth/web/google-signin

+---

-### Other notes
+# Other notes

 0. look into id => name?
 1. add Field as hidden on table list